fredericaltorres/DotNetAutoInstaller/Readme.markdown

 # Syntax

+## Execution in current location deploy dependencies in %TEMP%\DotNetAutoInstallerTestWinApp
+The exe will run in the current location.
+Assemblies will be copied to folder %TEMP%\DotNetAutoInstallerTestWinApp Data file will be copied to folder %TEMP%\DotNetAutoInstallerTestWinApp\Data

+        [STAThread]
+        static void Main()
+        {
+            new AutoInstaller(Locations.TempFolder, "DotNetAutoInstallerTestWinApp")
+                .DeployAssemblies("Newtonsoft.Json.dll", "DynamicSugar.dll")
+                .DeployFiles("DotNetAutoInstallerTestWinApp.exe.config")
+                .SetDataSubFolder("Help").DeployFiles(@"Help.markdown")
+                .CreateShortcutToDesktop()
+                .Finish();

+            Application.EnableVisualStyles();
+            Application.SetCompatibleTextRenderingDefault(false);
+            Application.Run(new Form1());
+        }

 ## Execution in current location
 The exe will run in the current location.
 Assemblies and data files will be copied to folder C:\Users\ [Username]\ AppData\ Roaming\ [Application-Name]\ [Version]\